andteki/resclient/README.md

 ## Maven

-For the local usage, create a lib directory and put resclient_x.y.z.jar there.
-Rewrite teh version number to current one.
+For the local usage, create a lib directory and put resclient-x.y.z.jar there.
+Rewrite the version number to current one.

 ```xml
 <dependency>